INTERNATIONAL STUDENTS

 Yes, after obtaining the Letter of Acceptance, you can apply for a study permit from within Canada.

 I am an International Student in Canada studying in another school.
-Do I need to apply for a new Study Permit after joining your school?
+How do I transfer to your school?

 More questions?